shaloo/docs.arcana/docs/db/config_dApp_with_db.md

       If Google is enabled in your app's 'Testnet' profile, then during the configuration of the social provider with the Google Developer console, the Testnet redirect URI was added.
 Copy the 'Mainnet' profile redirect URI value from the {{config.extra.arcana.dashboard_name}} and update them in the Google Console OAuth settings.

       Make sure that you add the 'Mainnet' redirect URI value for the other social providers that are enabled in the 'Testnet' profile.
-This is required for enabling your app to use the Arcana Mainnet.
+This is required for enabling your app to use the {{config.extra.arcana.company_name}} Mainnet.

       The figure below shows how the 'redirect URI' is updated in a scenario where Google and Twitch were configured for the 'Testnet' configuration profile and that profile was copied to create a 'Mainnet' profile.

       ![Update redirect URI](/img/an_db_example_add_mainnet_redirect_uri.png){.an-screenshots}

 'Mainnet' configuration requires an additional setting which is not available for the 'Testnet' configuration profile.
-This additional setting, **Keyspace**, is used to allow Web3 application users to share the same wallet address across multiple applications that are deployed on the Arcana Mainnet.
+This additional setting, **Keyspace**, is used to allow Web3 application users to share the same wallet address across multiple applications that are deployed on the {{config.extra.arcana.company_name}} Mainnet.

 #### Configure Mainnet Keyspace

-To deploy an application on the Arcana Mainnet, developers need to create a 'Mainnet' profile and configure the keyspace option.
+To deploy an application on the {{config.extra.arcana.company_name}} Mainnet, developers need to create a 'Mainnet' profile and configure the keyspace option.
 Setting up keyspace is mandatory irrespective of whether the developer chooses to copy the 'Testnet' profile as the 'Mainnet' configuration or creates a new one.

 There are two keyspace options: [App-specific and Global Keys]({{page.meta.arcana.root_rel_path}}/concepts/sharedkeys.md).